SkynetLabs/skynet-kernel/README.md

 + Update all of the crypto functions so that they can be overwritten by the kernel, and namespace them so they don't get in the way of future cryptos.
+  The annoying thing here is that the crypto libraries use 'var' everywhere instead of 'let', and I'm not completely sure if there are any performance hacks which make use of the general scoping of 'var', so I'm not confident we can blindly transition them all to 'let' declarations.

 + Split the actual kernel and module files into separate repos.
 Once that is complete, the build process should get simpler.